openziti/ziti-doc/docusaurus/docs/learn/introduction/30-openziti-is-software.md

 The Fabric provides several extension points.
 The main consumer of those extension points is the Edge.
 The Edge extends controllers and routers to add additional security controls and enable SDK connectivity.
-The Edge adds the concepts of endpoint identities, which represent OpenZiti SDKs that can connect to an OpenZiti Network.
+The Edge adds the concepts of endpoint identities, which represent OpenZiti SDKs that can connect to a network.
 This concept acts as a springboard for an entire suite of identity life cycle and access management features.
 Below are the Fabric extension points and what Edge features they enable.

 - `xctrl` - adds API Session/Session control and enforcement to the controller and router
-- `xweb` - exposes the Edge Management & Client REST APIs on the controller
+- `xweb` - exposes the edge management & Client REST APIs on the controller
 - `xgress` - defines a new protocol, `xgress_edge`, that enables SDKs to connect to routers to act as service clients and hosts